18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-However, notice that we specified a `msgId` argument that we currently are not
+However, note that you specified a `msgId` argument that you're currently not
 using.
 Remember that this program will run as a Hubot plugin, and that Hubot
-runs as a long-lived service, so our plugin will run indefinitely.
-Also, our
+runs as a long-lived service, so the plugin will run indefinitely.
+Also, the
 plugin may handle multiple incoming messages at once, making multiple
 concurrent requests to Slack and GitHub in the process.

 Though it's not core to the overall correct functioning of the program, these
 considerations make logging a critical component of operational monitoring and
 debugging.
-We will use `msgId` as a prefix for log messages describing the
+You'll use `msgId` as a prefix for log messages describing the
 progress and outcome of the requests made during processing of the message.

-Here is the fully fleshed out version of `getReactions`:
+Here is the fully fleshed-out version of `getReactions`:

 ```js
 function getReactions(middleware, msgId, message) {